Husbands in Goa

 The film follows the journey of three young men, who flee from their wives, for a vacation to the international tourist-destination Goa.
 During the trip, they become friends with an immature youthful older man, who is on the verge of a divorce.
 The film explores their time in Goa, the people they meet and a turn of events occur when they encounter their wives.
 The film is the second production of UTV Motion Pictures in Malayalam cinema.
 It features music composed by M. G. Sreekumar, whilst cinematography is handled by Anil Nair and is edited by Manoj.
 The film's plot was heavily inspired by the 2004 Hindi film Masti.

 Plot

-Three husbands Govind (Jayasurya), Jerry (Indrajith) and Arjun (Asif Ali) are on a trip to Goa to take a break from their messy married lives with their dominating wives Teena (Rima Kallingal), Abhirami (Bhama) and Veena (Remya Nambeesan).
-During the trip, they meet a husband Sunny (Lal) who is on the verge of a divorce, which becomes a turning point in their lives.
+Four husbands Govind, Jerry, Arjun and Sunny are on a trip to Goa to take a break from their messy married lives with their dominating wives Teena, Abhirami, Veena and Aanie.
+During the trip, they meet a husband Sunny who is on the verge of a divorce, which becomes a turning point in their lives.
 Their vacation in Goa, how they hook up with three young ladies and how their wives come to know about it, forms the rest of the movie.